mets/METS-board/web documents/metsoverview.md

 1. Descriptive metadata about the digital object, such as MARC, MODS, EAD, Dublin Core, etc;
-2. Technical Metadata (information regarding files' creation, format, and use characteristics);
+2. Technical Metadata (information regarding files' creation, format, and use characteristics), such as PREMIS, NISOIMG, etc;
-3. Intellectual Property Rights Metadata (copyright and license information);
+3. Intellectual Property Rights Metadata (copyright and license information), such as PREMIS, ODRL, etc;
 4. Source Metadata (descriptive and administrative metadata regarding the analog source from which a digital object derives), and
-5. Digital Provenance Metadata (information regarding source/destination relationships between files, including master/derivative relationships between files and information regarding migrations/transformations employed on files between original digitization of an artifact and its current incarnation as a digital object).
+5. Digital Provenance Metadata (information regarding source/destination relationships between files, including master/derivative relationships between files and information regarding migrations/transformations employed on files between original digitization of an artifact and its current incarnation as a digital object), such as PREMIS.etc.

-Each of these five different types of metadata has a distinct `USE` attribute in the `<md>` element: `DESCRIPTIVE`, `TECHNICAL`, `RIGHTS`, `SOURCE`, or `DIGIPROV`.  `<md>` elements may occur as many times as needed in any METS document with any combination of `USE` attributes.
+Each of these five different types of metadata can have a distinct `USE` attribute in the `<md>` element: `DESCRIPTIVE`, `TECHNICAL`, `RIGHTS`, `SOURCE`, or `DIGIPROV`.  `<md>` elements may occur as many times as needed in any METS document with any combination of `USE` attributes.

+Each `<md>`
+element may contain a pointer to external metadata (an `<mdRef>` element), internally embedded metadata (within an `<mdWrap>` element), or both.

 **External Metadata (mdRef):** an `mdRef` element provides a URI which may be used in retrieving the external metadata.
 For example,